 We cannot significantly increase the nation’s high school graduation rate unless and until we increase dramatically the number and proportion of children from low-income families who are reading on grade level by the end of third grade. – Ralph Smith, Managing Director, The Campaign for Grade-Level Reading

 The ability to read is foundational for future learning and success in school and life.
 By the end of third grade, students are expected to have proficient reading skills so that they can read to learn other subjects and more complex material starting the next year.
 As a result of years of advocating for a focus on third grade reading proficiency, the city of Oakland, Oakland Unified School District, and community partners have aligned and are committed to our shared ambitious goal of improving third grade reading proficiency to 85% by the year 2020.
-Reaching this goal will take a collaborative effort of families, schools, and community partners working to improve classroom literacy instruction, provide appropriate reading interventions and support services, and expand opportunities and remove barriers to learning that exist outside of school.
+While there has been measured improvement, the work is far from over.
+We’ve only seen third grade reading proficiency, as measured by the Reading Inventory (formerly the Scholastic Reading Inventory or SRI) assessment, grow by roughly five percentage points in the last four years.
+(For more information on how third grade reading proficiency is measured click here.)
+At this rate, it will take a minimum of 25 years to reach our collective 85% goal.
+Oakland students deserve better.
+Reaching this goal will take a collaborative effort of families, schools, and community partners working to improve classroom literacy instruction, provide appropriate reading interventions and support services, expand opportunities, and remove barriers to learning that exist outside of school.

 By 2020, literacy grantees will provide evidence-based interventions and support services to a minimum of 2,500 K-3 public school students, stronger systems will be in place to support schools to strategically partner with effective and appropriate interventions, and early literacy will be reflected in community priorities and investments, with the shared goal of increasing third grade reading proficiency to 85%.
 To accomplish this, the Foundation will focus on supporting early literacy service providers, public schools and school operators, and families of children ages 0-8.